 Acquiring and developing skills

-Your committee is determined to develop and create more interest groups and to do this we have two Interest Group Coordinators.
-They will work with members who have a passion or interest in a topic and who are keen to pass that knowledge on to others.
-If you wish to participate in any of our Interest Groups, you must be a member of U3A Christchurch North West.
+Your committee is determined to develop and create more interest groups as they are a great way to create social and learning opportunities.
+Our Interest Group Coordinator will work with members who have a passion or interest in a topic and who are keen to pass that knowledge on to others.

 Groups are established to meet members' needs with the approval of the committee, so if you have expertise in any area, or if you want to develop that expertise, one of the best ways to accomplish this is by joining with other people in learning and teaching, and perhaps in doing something practical together.
 Groups are financially self-sustaining and meet at times and venues suitable to their members.